yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

+![Updated][update-shield]
 # Functional Programming

 *Functional Programming* (FP) is a *declarative* *programming paradigm* where *functions* take centre stage.
 As a recap from IT5001, you might have learnt that programming paradigms are schools of thought for writing programs.
 IT5001 has very likely exposed you to *imperative* paradigms like *procedural* and *Object-Oriented Programming*.
-These are some of the more popular programming paradigms today.
+The following table shows other popular programming paradigms:

 | Imperative | Declarative|
 | --- | --- |